 How to Join

-- A fulltime WCU student, having completed 12 WCU credits (or more) OR 24 transfer credits.
+- A fulltime WCU student (enrolled in at least 12 credits), having completed 12 WCU credits (or more) OR 24 transfer credits.

 Information information and tips to keep in mind: